Engineer; application for permission to use the professional title

 The equivalence is checked on the basis of the foreign diploma and subject catalog; the Central Office for Foreign Education in Bonn provides technical support.

-Copies of the diploma and subject catalog are required as documents necessary for the examination.
+Copies of the diploma and subject catalog are required as documents for the examination.
 The translations must be done by a translator who is publicly appointed or sworn in Germany or in the EU.

 If you have completed your training abroad, you must apply to the competent body for authorization to use the professional title "engineer".